 Also, you’ll want to slowly introduce this grooming routine to your Golden Retriever:

 - On the first day, start by introducing the nail clippers.
 Let your Golden sniff it and get used to seeing it.
 Don’t forget to reward your dog for getting close to the clippers!

 - Next, take the clippers and make contact with their paws.
 Don’t start trimming yet, just let the dog’s paws and clippers touch.
 Reward them with treats!

 - You’ll want to now do the same, but squeeze the clipper to produce the clipping sound.
 Again, you’re not actually nail clipping at this point.

 - Start trimming, but just a tiny part of the nails.
 As the days continue, you can start trimming more and more.
 Bring out your Golden’s favorite treats for this part.

 A sharp pair of nail trimmers should be used to avoid unnecessary pressure on the nails.
 You will also need to consistently persuade your Golden to stay still so that you do not cut into the quick.

 For squeamish owners that would not want to take on this task, the dog groomers will do this for you.
-But even before taking your dog to the groomers, I’d still recommend going through the introduction process.
+But even before taking your dog to the groomers, I’d still recommend going through the introduction process with your Golden.

 A quick note on outdoor dogs: If your Golden Retriever spends a lot of time outdoors, then you may not even need to trim their nails.
 Outdoor dogs that spend their time on pavement will naturally trim their nails just by walking on rough surfaces.

-I’ll admit, this isn’t as essential in some areas.
+I’ll admit, this isn’t as essential in some areas (such as metropolitans).
 These annoying little pests are much more prevalent in warmer regions, especially during spring and summer.
 However, they can be in your home year round.